 What all is included in the $200 million campus expansion?

-Our Critical Care Tower will house a new neonatal intensive care unit, emergency department and outpatient surgery center.
+The Kay Jewelers Pavilion will house the Women’s Board of Akron Children’s Hospital Neonatal Intensive Care Unit, emergency department and the GoJo® Outpatient Surgery Center.
 It will be the center of our downtown campus and the focal and entry point of Akron Children’s Hospital.
 The expansion will also include a new 1,254-space parking deck with an enclosed concourse that takes patients and staff from the garage to the new building and beyond into the existing hospital.
 A new, larger Ronald McDonald House will also be built to accommodate our growing patient volume.

 Who has been involved in the planning process?

 The hospital is using a process called Integrated Lean Project Delivery®.
 This approach brings together national and local architects, contractors and project management teams to work with the hospital’s leadership and departmental teams, which include department leaders, physicians, nurses, staff, support service representatives and patient families, to refine how the individual departments deliver patient care.
 The process is expected to improve standardized activities, eliminate waste and enhance the overall patient experience.